martinber/dl_football_detection/README.md

 Detection and localization of football/soccer ball in images using Deep Learning.

+In the `report/` folder there are more explanations.

 Project for a Deep Learning Master program course, the problem itself its very easy to solve.
 This was a learning exercise to try some things: